Ana de Armas Fully Embodies Marilyn Monroe In The Tragic New Blonde Trailer

 Director Andrew Dominik’s adaptation of Joyce Carol Oates’ Blonde, the historical fiction novel based on Marilyn Monroe’s life, has been developing since 2010.
 But it wasn’t until Netflix acquired the rights in 2016 that the project finally got off the ground.
 Now at long last, Netflix’s Blonde is almost here, and if the first teaser is any indication, Ana de Armas is going to seriously shine in this role.

-Originally published in 1999, Oates’ Blonde is not a biography, but rather a fictionalized reimagining of Monroe’s inner life.
-The novel starts with her childhood as Norma Jeane Mortenson, covering her rise to fame first as Norma Jean Baker, then as Marilyn Monroe, and her ultimate crash.
-An instant bestseller, it was a finalist for the 2001 Pulitzer Prize and the 2000 National Book Award for fiction.
-As one might imagine, it is also a sexually explicit work, including depictions of sexually violent acts from Monroe’s point of view.
+Initially published in 1999, Oates’ Blonde is not a biography but a fictionalized reimagining of Monroe’s inner life.
+The novel starts with her childhood as Norma Jeane Mortenson, covering her rise to fame first as Norma Jeane Baker, then as Marilyn Monroe, and her ultimate crash.
+An instant best-seller, it was a finalist for the 2001 Pulitzer Prize and the 2000 National Book Award for Fiction.
+As one might imagine, it is also a sexually explicit work, including depictions of sexually violent acts from Monroe’s POV.